Best golf courses in Ireland

-Tralee is home to some of Ireland’s most stunning holes as well as dazzling scenery.
+Tralee Golf Club is home to some of Ireland’s most stunning holes as well as dazzling scenery.
 The clubhouse sits at the highest point, showing off the course below.
-From here it is easy to see why course designer Arnold Palmer quipped, “surely God designed the back nine.”
+From here it is easy to see why course designer Arnold Palmer quipped, 'surely God designed the back nine'.
 This is breath-taking stuff above beaches and azure waters.

 The landscape of towering dunes and deep hollows presented a perfect setting for fairways and greens alike, and you can expect some steep putting surfaces to test your short game prowess.
 Anything askew will slip away off these velvet surfaces.

-Ireland is not all about links golf by any means, especially when it is blessed with parkland courses to the quality of Druid’s Gen, Lough Erne and The K Club.
+Ireland is not all about links golf by any means, especially when it is blessed with many quality parkland courses such as The K Club.
 However it is fair to say that it’s a mecca for golfers worldwide; every year thousands of golfers flock to the Emerald Isle to experience the striking landscapes, huge dunes, world-class courses, and famed hospitality.
-If you’ve not yet made that pilgrimage, then check your diary and schedule a trip to Ireland… soon!
+If you’ve not yet made that pilgrimage, then check your diary and schedule a trip to Ireland…soon!